Anna Pauw: Married life

-In November 1898, at the age of 47, she first married the 60-year-old Rev. Jacobus Pauw, a widower with 12 children.
+In November 1898, at the age of 47, she first married the 60-year-old Rev. Jacobus Pauw, a widower with 12 children by his first wife, Anna Margaretha Kirchner.
 Anna moved to Wellington, Western Cape, where her father lived in the town rectory; he died in 1903, while visiting his elder daughter, and was buried in Sarepta.

-Anna's husband, the Rev. Pauw, retired as a minister in the NGK in 1910 to a £100 stipend (in the days before pensions).
+Anna's husband, the Rev. Pauw, retired as a minister in the Dutch Reformed Church in South Africa (NGK) in 1910 to a £100 stipend (in the days before pensions).
 In 1913, he also retired as a docent at the Missionary Institute, and he died on 13 June 1918.
 Anna survived him by about 22 years, and wrote a biography of him that was published in 1943, three years after her death.